 - It can be tough for a competitor to come into your market if you get a head start on them.

-- Marketing costs are high.
+- Marketing or client acquisition costs are high.
 You have to find the right clients and create the impression that you are a luxury brand.

 - There is a smaller market for most premium services.